forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Add unit testing.

 ## Support, questions and bugs
-For now, we are most reachable via team@supertokens.io and via the GitHub issues feature.
-We will even help you evaluate alternate session management solutions you may be thinking about - so that you end up with the best solution for your use case!
+We are most reachable via team@supertokens.io and via the GitHub issues feature.
+We will actively be solving issues and mainting SuperTokens for a long time :grinning:

+To show some love to our early adopters, we’re offering the following:
+- Free consultations on your current session management flow including identifying vulnerabilities and suggesting improvements for your particular use case.
+- Free **personal** support for the SuperTokens library.
+If you have any issues with implementations or want any minor, personal customisations — we’ll be available.

+The above is valid only till the 1st of July, 2019!

+But that’s not it.
+For every referral, we will give you and your referral an additional free month of **personal** support post the 1st of July, 2019.
+A referral will be counted when a person does any of the following:
+- Raises a reasonable issue
+- Issues a pull request that gets accepted
+- Uses this repo in their project.

 ## Authors
 Created with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: